+STATE OF CALIFORNIA ) COUNTY OF FRESNO ) se 5.

-I, YVONNE SPENCE, City Clerk of the City of Fresno, certify that the foregoing ordinance was adopted by the Council of the City of Fresno, at a regular meeting held on the \\\\\ day of \\\\\ 2021.
+City Clerk of the City of Fresno, certify that the foregoing Council of the City of Fresno, at a regular meeting held on 2021.

 AYES : NOES : ABSENT : ABSTAIN :

 YVONNE SPENCE, MMC CRM City Clerk

-BY: \\\\
+BY:

-Deputy

-Date

 APPROVED AS TO FORM: DOUGLAS T. SLOAN, City Attorney

-BY: \\\\

-Katie Doerr Deputy City Attorney
+BY: Katie Doerr Deputy City Attorney Date

-Date